Star Trek: Post-Roddenberry television era (1991–2005)

 After Voyager ended, UPN produced Enterprise, a prequel series.
 Enterprise did not enjoy the high ratings of its predecessors and UPN threatened to cancel it after the series' third season.
 Fans launched a campaign reminiscent of the one that saved the third season of the Original Series.
 Paramount renewed Enterprise for a fourth season, but moved it to the Friday night death slot.
 Like the Original Series, Enterprises ratings dropped during this time slot, and UPN canceled Enterprise at the end of its fourth season.
 Enterprise aired its final episode on May 13, 2005.
 A fan group, "Save Enterprise", attempted to save the series and tried to raise $30 million to privately finance a fifth season of Enterprise.
 Though the effort garnered considerable press, the fan drive failed to save the series.
 The cancellation of Enterprise ended an eighteen-year continuous production run of Star Trek programming on television.
 The poor box office performance in 2002 of the film Nemesis cast an uncertain light upon the future of the franchise.
 Paramount relieved Berman, the franchise producer, of control of Star Trek.

+Interregnum (2005–2009)

+Following the disappointment of Nemesis in 2002, and as the 2005 cancellation of Enterprise loomed, the studio entertained concepts for several new plans for the franchise.
+Instead, J. J. Abrams was hired in 2006, and these early-stage projects were halted, unproduced.

+Star Trek: The Beginning was a proposal for an Earth-Romulan War trilogy drawing inspiration from the Iliad, the Odyssey and the Serbo-Croatian War.
+Years later, critic Glen Oliver described Erik Jendresen's hastily-completed draft script as "a very, very different brand of Star Trek which smartly, even brazenly, upholds the mythology’s core values".
+Separately, Geoffrey Thorne wrote a treatment for Star Trek: Federation, a post-utopian series dealing with the ramifications of an era of peace and technical stagnation.
+He envisioned it as appealing to a mass audience: more "rough and tumble" and less pontification.
+Star Trek: Final Frontier was a short-form animated web series for startrek.com, but it was imperilled during preproduction by the Paramount–CBS breakup in 2006: Paramount Home Entertainment was interested in pursuing it, but CBS Television held the rights, and ultimately it was cancelled in December 2007.
+It was conceived as appealing to children and existing fans alike, and was set after a calamity in which warp travel was made useless.
+J. Michael Straczynski and Bryce Zabel also developed a reboot-the-universe plan in 2004, but never pitched it to the studio.